CasianovDenis/FileStorage/README.md

 - Files is insert in the MongoDB cluster  using library "MongoDB.Bson,MongoDB.Driver,MongoDB.DriverGridFs".
 - ManageClient accept all type of file and can to open some file direct in the website.
 - In this project is use library "FluentValidation" for validation data when user insert data in field.
+- Implemented animation for upload,delete and load page.